quarksuite/legacy/API.md

 ## Scale Functions

-These functions are your means of creating and modifying modular scales.
+These functions are your means of creating and changing modular scales.
 Also included are functions to merge, slice, and attach units with a desired precision.

 ### ms